 Our General Practice Residency program has ten positions available each year.
 The faculty includes general dentists and specialists from the School of Dentistry and the local community.

 The University of Utah has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.

 Rotations & Clinical Training

-Residents also participate in rotations at the Family Dental Plan Mobile Dental Unit and Montezuma Creek Dental Clinic.
+Residents also participate in rotations at the Family Dental Plan Mobile Dental Unit, Anesthesiology, ENT, Emergency Department, and Montezuma Creek Dental Clinic.

-Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.
+Multiple rotations form the foundation of clinical training and provide each resident with experiences in rural and underserved communities.

-Residents have opportunities to have experiences in various hospital clinics, dental research programs and teaching predoctoral students.
+Residents have opportunities to work on complex dental cases in various hospital clinics, participate in dental research programs, and teach predoctoral students.